 Step 1: Calculate Your Gross Monthly Income

 Salaried employees: Divide your annual salary by 12.
-If you earn $90,000 per year, your gross monthly income is $7,500.
+Earn $90,000 a year and your gross monthly income is $7,500.

-Hourly workers: Multiply your hourly rate by the average hours per week, then multiply by 52 and divide by 12.
+Hourly workers: Multiply your hourly rate by average hours per week, then multiply by 52 and divide by 12.

 Step 2: List Your Monthly Debt Payments